codeledge/ra-tools/packages/ra-data-simple-prisma/README.md

 By default all handlers use `id` as the primary key field, matching the react-admin data connector convention.
 If your Prisma model uses a different primary key name (e.g. `Id`, `StatusId`, `postId`) you can configure it per-handler via the `primaryKey` option.

+This affects:

-This affects how the `WHERE` clause is built for single-record lookups and multi-record `{ in: ids }` filters.
+- how the `WHERE` clause is built for single-record lookups and multi-record `{ in: ids }` filters
+- how incoming write payloads are handled and returned records are normalized for react-admin compatibility

 ```ts
 // /api/status.ts — model with a non-standard primary key "StatusId"